akcochrane/TEfits/README.md

     ## >> Parameter Pearson product-moment correlations:

     ##         pAsym pStart  pRate
-    ## pAsym   1.000  1.000 -0.756
+    ## pAsym   1.000   1.00 -0.756
-    ## pStart  1.000  1.000 -0.763
+    ## pStart  1.000   1.00 -0.760
-    ## pRate  -0.756 -0.763  1.000
+    ## pRate  -0.756  -0.76  1.000

 Using a more typical regression framework
 =========================================

 In some cases (such as `mod_simple` above), similar performance can be attained using a nonlinear transformation of time as a predictor in a linear model.
-This method is plotted in blue on top of the `mod_simple` results.
+This method is plotted in blue on top of the `mod_simple` results, with clearly near-identical fits.

 ``` r
 mod_lm <- TElm(response~trial_number,dat_simple,timeVar = 'trial_number')